 The miniaturization and decline in prices of electronics have already given us GPS navigation, smartphones, and omnipresent connectivity.
 One sector that has been lagging a little behind is health.

 It is becoming increasingly clear to both patients and doctors that more health data is required to deliver the best healthcare.
-One of the easiest ways is through wearable devices, monitoring health parameters continuously day in and day out.
+One of the easiest ways is through wearable devices, monitoring health parameters continuously daily.

-These devices can be either dedicated to health monitoring, or perform these functions on top of others, like with smartwatches.
-They can record daily movements, blood pressure, pulse rates, sleep monitoring, oxygen levels, etc… Other devices will also be able to monitor more medical data for specific conditions, like blood sugar for example.
+These devices can be either dedicated to health monitoring or perform these functions on top of others, like smartwatches.
+They can record daily movements, blood pressure, pulse rates, sleep monitoring, oxygen levels, etc. Other devices can also monitor more medical data for specific conditions, such as blood sugar.